-Use of This feature can be used to import or Import and export Requirements from a CSV file.
-Before a tool like Enterprise Architect is installed analysts might have used a Spreadsheet or a table in their favorite word processor to record requirements; these can conveniently be imported using the CSV import facility.
+Use of Import and Export Spreadsheets This feature can be used to import or export Requirements from a CSV file.
+Before a tool such as Enterprise Architect is installed, analysts might have used a Spreadsheet or a table in their favorite word processor to record requirements; these can conveniently be imported using the CSV import facility.
 Alternatively, Requirements sometimes have to be provided to a third party who will typically specify that they want them in a Spreadsheet file; this can be achieved using the export facility.